intellicore-labs-agent-tests/bolt-burgers/README.md

     google_fonts: "https://fonts.googleapis.com/css2?family=Roboto:wght@400;700&display=swap"

 responsive_mobile_notes: |
-  - All content and spacing scales with breakpoints: text-xs → text-lg, mb-3 sm:mb-4 lg:mb-6, px-4 sm:px-6 lg:px-8
+  • All content and spacing scale with breakpoints
-  - Button min-h-[44px] for touch targets, uses touch-manipulation class
+  • Button min-h-[44px] for touch targets
-  - Semantic HTML, aria-labels, video description for accessibility (WCAG 2.1 AA)
+  • Semantic HTML + ARIA labels (WCAG 2.1 AA)
-  - No horizontal scroll; text readable at 320px width
+  • No horizontal scroll at 320 px width

 ###

-###
+🤖 About the Generator

-My landing page GPTs system prompt is a work in progress and I will be sharing it soon if anyone is interested in getting outputs like this for any brand/topic/idea in 1 shot to get a quick prototype up and running
+My Landing-Page GPT system prompt is still evolving.
+Ping me if you’d like to see how it churns out one-shot prototypes for any brand, topic, or idea!